xieweiAlex/English_Learning/media/seinfeld.md

-So when're we gonna see this baby?
+So when are we gonna see this baby?
 When is the **momentous** event?
 Jane's **topless**.
 Why do you think we're getting the **sneak preview**?
 Maybe she's trying to create a **buzz**.